SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 In this example, the rule *updateRemainingLaps* calculates the number of laps, which remains with the current amount of fuel.
 Or, as an alternative route, it might consider the remaining stint time of the current driver.
 The result is then updated in the memory as the *Lap.Remaining* fact, which might trigger other rules.
 One of these rules might then call *lowFuelWarning*, the second part of the example above.
 This rule calls the external function *lowFuelWarning*, which in the end let Jona call you and tell you, that you are running out of fuel.
 As you can see by the first instance of the rule *lowFuelWarning*, this call is only issued, when the current lap (*?lap*) is not a lap, where the driver has pitted.

-You can find the rules of Jona in the file *Race Engineer.rules* which resides in the *Config* folder in the installation folder of Simulator Controller.
-As always, you are able to overwrite this file by placing a (modified) copy in the *Simulator Controller\Config* folder in your user *Documents* folder.
+You can find the rules of Jona in the file *Race Engineer.rules* which resides in the *Resources\Rules* folder in the installation folder of Simulator Controller.
+As always, you are able to overwrite this file by placing a (modified) copy in the *Simulator Controller\Rules* folder in your user *Documents* folder.
 This might be or might not be a good idea, depending on your programming skills in logical languages.

 ### Interaction States